pombreda/lepl/doc-src/errors.rst

 ===============

+.. index:: errors

 Introduction
 ------------

-In some applications it is important, not only to parse correctly structured input, but also to give a helpful report when the input is incorrectly structured.
+In some applications it is important, not only to parse correctly structured input, but also to give a helpful respones when the input is incorrectly structured.

 LEPL provides support for reporting errors in the input in two ways.
 First,